TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

    To obtain a printed copy of the licence, press **Print**.

-   Please read the licence conditions and if you accept them, click on the acceptance checkbox to place a tick (as shown) and then click on **Next**.
+   Please read the licence conditions and if you accept them, click on the acceptance checkbox to place a tick (as shown in :numref:`wininstall2`) and then click on **Next**.

+.. _wininstall2:
 .. figure:: images/win-install-2.png
    :width: 400
    :align: center